 The last part of a construction project is known as the post-construction phase.
 It consists of a series of tasks that must be done to complete the project according to the guidelines and requirements agreed upon by the construction project management team and the project owner.
 Once these post-construction activities are finished, the occupants can move into or take ownership of the site.
 Here are some examples of post-construction tasks.

-• Final inspections, such as a site walkthrough
+• Final building inspections, such as a site walkthrough

 • Post-construction cleaning to remove any debris